-Oil Reaches Three-Year Highs As Stockpiles Drop
+Oil Reaches Three-Year Highs as Stockpiles Drop

-Oil prices traded at a fresh three-year high on Thursday, as U.S. crude stockpiles dropped by more than expected last week and geopolitical tensions kept traders on edge.
+Oil prices closed at a fresh three-year high on Thursday, as U.S. crude stockpiles dropped by more than expected last week and geopolitical tensions kept traders on edge.

 Continue Reading Below